anarichter/anarichter.github.io/_pages/bookshelf.md

 <br>
 <br>
 <br>
-... but you know, that <a href="https://www.instagram.com/p/Cw_HcoLJxCJ/">« quote »</a> about how little remains from reading or watching films does resonate with me – consciously, anyway. (starting to record the books i read on Goodreads came as a tactic to get around this)
+... but you know, that <a href="https://www.instagram.com/p/Cw_HcoLJxCJ/">« quote »</a> about how little remains from reading or watching films does resonate with me (consciously, anyway – starting to record the books i read on Goodreads came as a tactic to get around this).
 <br>
 <br>
 <br>
 <span style="font-size:14px;font-weight:lighter">
-then, i'm not one for poems, but these two left me amazed (actually, leave me each time i read them)... my </span><span style="font-size:14px;font-weight:lighter">« poemshelf »</span><span style="font-size:14px;font-weight:lighter"> if you indulge me:
+then, i'm not one for poems, but these two left me amazed (actually, leave me each time i read them). my </span><span style="font-size:14px;font-weight:lighter">« poemshelf »</span><span style="font-size:14px;font-weight:lighter"> if you indulge me:
 <br>
 <br> <strong>We grow accustomed to the Dark</strong>
 <br> <i>Emily Dickinson</i>